 Continued Service for Consumers

-In Orders issued on March 17, March 30, and April 29, the FCC temporarily paused periodic Program integrity reviews and made temporary changes to general de-enrollment, non-usage de-enrollment, recertification, and reverification requirements.
-These changes will help prevent Lifeline consumers from being involuntarily de-enrolled from the Lifeline Program during the pandemic.
+In Orders issued on March 17 and March 30, the FCC temporarily paused periodic Program integrity reviews and made temporary changes to general de-enrollment, non-usage de-enrollment, recertification, and reverification requirements.
+These changes, which were recently extended in FCC orders issued on April 29 and June 1, will help prevent Lifeline consumers from being involuntarily de-enrolled from the Lifeline Program during the pandemic.

-The April 29 waiver Order notes that these temporary changes to the Program will remain in effect through Tuesday, June 30, 2020.
+The June 1 waiver order notes that these temporary changes to the Program will remain in effect through August 31, 2020.

 - Involuntary de-enrollments of existing subscribers should not occur.